jxy-s/herpaderping/README.md

 not meet their bar for immediate servicing.
 At this time their case is closed, without resolution, and is marked for future review, with no timeline.

-We disagree on the severity of this bug, this was communicated to MSRC on 8/27/2020.
+We disagree on the severity of this bug; this was communicated to MSRC on 8/27/2020.
-1. There are similar vulnerabilities in this class (hollowing and doppelganging).
+1. There are similar vulnerabilities in this class (Hollowing and Doppelganging).
-1. The vunerailibity is shown to defeat security features inherent to the OS (Windows Defender).
+1. The vulnerability is shown to defeat security features inherent to the OS (Windows Defender).
 1. The vulnerability allows an actor to gain execution of arbitrary code.
 1. The user is not notified of the execution of unintended code.